aldebaran/qibuild/doc/source/contrib/python/coding_guide.rst

 ------------

 Right now the state of the docstrings inside qiBuild are quite a mess.

 But you should try to write docstrings as if all of them were going to be used with `sphinx autodoc extension <http://sphinx.pocoo.org/ext/autodoc.html>`_.

+Also, please follow `PEP 257 <http://www.python.org/dev/peps/pep-0257>`_

+* Multi-line doc strings should end by a blank line and an indented ``"""`` on its own line

 So the canonical docstring should look like:

 .. code-block:: python

     def foo(bar, baz):
-        """ Does this and that
+        """Does this and that
         :param bar: ...
         :param baz: ...